Valvoline: NASCAR

-In 1992, they started their relationship with Roush Racing and driver Mark Martin which resulted in 27 wins together, one of the winningest combinations in NASCAR history.
+In 1992, they started a relationship with Roush Racing and driver Mark Martin which resulted in 27 wins together, one of the winningest combinations in NASCAR history.
 After the year 2000, Valvoline executive James Rocco decided he wanted to get into the car ownership side of the sport and Valvoline would own and sponsor a team, an unprecedented move at the time.
-They bought a share into Tyler Jet Motorsports which merged into MB2 Motorsports for the 2001 season on the 10 car.
-Johnny Benson would drive for the team for three years, resulting with one win in 2002.
-Following 2003, the team would sign Scott Riggs to drive the 10 in 2004.
-Following the 2005 season, Valvoine sold its share of the team back to MB2 and would take the sponsorship to Evernham Motorsports where the combo would drive for two more years together.
+They bought a share of the #10 team that MB2 Motorsports had acquired from Tyler Jet Motorsports during the 2000 season, ran the team as MBV Motorsports (the V standing for Valvoline, and began sponsoring the team in 2001 with Johnny Benson as driver.
+After winning once in three seasons, Benson was replaced with Scott Riggs.
+After the 2005 season, Valvoline elected to end its arrangement with MB2 and bought a stake in Evernham Motorsports, taking its sponsorship, car number, and driver to the team.
+Riggs finished 20th in the series points standings in 2006, but struggled mightily in 2007 and was released prior to the end of the season.